Treating & Managing NHL

 Epcoritamab

 Epcoritamab is a CD20xCD30 BsAb, that is administered subcutaneously with initial SUD and continued until disease progression.
 The dose escalation trial across all B-cell NHL subtypes, escalated doses ranging from 0.0128 mg to 60mg of single-agent epcoritamab in 68 highly refractory CD20+ mature B-cell NHL patients.
 The trial did not report any dose-limiting toxicities, and 48mg was selected as the recommended phase II dose as no additional responses were recorded beyond this dose.
-Most common AEs were CRS in 59% (all of grade 1 and 2) and injection-site reactions in 47%.
-Treatment with epcoritamab demonstrated an ORR and CR rates of 68 and 45% in R/R DLBCL and 90 and 50% in R/R FL, respectively.
-In the dose-expansion cohort of the phase I/II trial, 157 patients with R/R mature B-cell NHL received a median of 5 cycles (15 doses) at the full dose of 48mg after SUD (0.16mg on D1 and 0.8mg on D8).
+Most common AEs were CRS in 59% (all of grade 1 and 2) and injection-site reactions in 47%.8 Treatment with epcoritamab demonstrated an ORR and CR rates of 68% and 45% in R/R DLBCL and 90% and 50% in R/R FL, respectively.
+In the dose-expansion cohort of the phase I/II trial, 157 patients with R/R mature B-cell NHL received a median of five cycles (15 doses) at the full dose of 48mg after SUD (0.16mg on D1 and 0.8mg on D8).
 The ORR and CR rates were 63.1% and 38.9%, respectively.
 The median time to CR was 2.7 months (range, 1.2–11.1), with an estimated DOR of 12 months.
 The 6-month PFS rate was 44%; a longer follow-up is needed to determine whether the PFS curve will reach a “plateau”.
 Epcoritamab demonstrated consistent responses across several pre-specified subgroups, including age, line of therapy, primary refractory disease, and prior exposure to CAR T-cell therapy.
-The safety profile was as expected from the initial reports of this trial, with the most common AEs being CRS, injection-site reactions and neutropenia.9
+The safety profile was as expected from the initial reports of this trial, with the most common AEs being CRS, injection-site reactions and neutropenia.8

 Odronextamab